OsandaMalith/BlueIvy/README.md

 #### For the Generated Keyloggers
 * PyHook - http://sourceforge.net/projects/pyhook/
 * Pythoncom - http://sourceforge.net/projects/pywin32/
-* Twilio (If you are using the SMS Logger) - pip install twilio
+* Twilio (If you are using the SMS Logger) - `pip install twilio` - https://github.com/twilio/twilio-python/zipball/master

 ## Video